nidhinbose89/banking-api/README.md

 - **Integration tests only.** The current tests hit a real Postgres database.
 In production I would split into unit tests (mocked dependencies, run on every commit) and integration tests (real DB, run in CI).
 Skipped for time.
 - **Shared `DATABASE_URL` for app and tests.** Both read the same environment variable.
 The test fixture explicitly switches to a `banking_test` database to avoid touching production data, but a separate `TEST_DATABASE_URL` would make this safer.
 - **Single environment.** No staging/production split.
 A real setup would have separate AWS accounts or at least separate Terraform workspaces with promotion between them.
-- **Smoke test writes to the live database.** Each run creates a real account and transactions in production RDS.
+- **Smoke test writes to the deployed database.** Each run against a cloud URL creates a real account and transactions in that environment’s RDS.
 Production would use a dedicated synthetic test account, run smoke tests against staging only, or auto-clean up after each run.
 - **No application performance monitoring.** CloudWatch covers infrastructure metrics.
 AWS X-Ray or DataDog would give per-request tracing.
 - **No image vulnerability scanning beyond ECR scan-on-push.** Adding Trivy or Snyk in the CI pipeline would catch issues before push.
 - **No deploy approval gate.** Pushes to main deploy automatically.
 Production would gate behind GitHub Environments approval or a manual promotion step.